gnl42/KaiZen-OpenAPI-Editor/README.md

 Open Eclipse and select `File > Import... > Maven > Existing Maven Project` and select the folder SwagEdit.
 This will put the project SwagEdit into your current workspace.

-### Use a published update site
-You can now install SwagEdit into your Eclipse by clicking on `Help > Install New Software... > Add...` This will show a dialog box from where you can select the location of the update site.
-Use "http://products.modelsolv.com/swagedit/kepler/" as URL.

 ### Build a local update site from sources